MoonMeet/MoonMeet-Android/README.md

 ### Description
 - Moon Meet is a social media platform including chatting feature.
 - Moon Meet is a platform formed with Mobile Android App & Website.
-- Moon Meet is an Open Source Project licensed under the Apache License 2.0 license.
+- Moon Meet is an Open Source Project licensed under the GNU GPL License 2.0.
 - Moon Meet is an Open Source Project means that anyone can see, change, get the source code and can contribute to make this project more better.
 - Moon Meet nothing with its contributors, so let's contribute together to make it Alive !
 - Contribute !